BryanU1/competitive-wordle/README.md

     - solution: when players refresh, it is considered as if they left and is redirected to the home page
 ### Features
 + User authentication
-+ Skill Based Matchmaking System
++ Skill based matchmaking system
 + Wordle game mechanics
 + Display player's statistics
 + Leaderboard